tylertaewook/arduino-turret/README.md

 ![T-33](/Images/Turret/T-33.png)

-T-33 is an airsoft turret controlled by Arduino and C# WinForms application inspired by the movie Terminator.
-It is the first project that led the author into the world of computer science and engineering, self-teaching C# and Arduino in the process.
+T-33 is an independent hobby project airsoft turret inspired by the movie Terminator.
+It is controlled by C# WinForms App and Arduino.
+Dating back in summer 2015, it is the first project that led me into the world of computer science and engineering, self-teaching C# and Arduino in the process.
-This project was done completely independently during the summer of 2015, taking approximately three months to complete.

 Since most files were recovered from an old laptop, please excuse the low quality images and codes.